Lelani82/Lelani82.github.io/README.md

 ### My Mood Board

-I knew I wanted to avoid reds and greens on my site as it can be an issue for colour-blind people.
+I knew I wanted to avoid reds and greens on my site as it can be an issue for colour blind users.
 After doing a bit of research, I opted to go with blue as it portrays a meaning of trust, loyalty, openness and calmness.
 This is definitely the feeling I wanted for on my site.
 I also ended up using purple as a secondary colour.
 For my Home page I went for a dark background with light font to give a more sophisticated and professional look.

-I chose Merriweather as main font type and Montserrat as secondary font
+I chose Merriweather as main font type and Montserrat as secondary font.

+My Mood Board:

 ![moodboard](docs/4-moodboard.png "moodboard")